 “There’s enormous potential for The World Bee Project to leverage emerging technologies and the cloud to drive the entire business ecosystem towards one which promotes both bee health and farmer prosperity.”

 Andy Clark, Director, Business Innovation, Oracle

-We initiated a two-year project in north India in partnership with the School of Agriculture, Policy and Development (SAPD) University of Reading, United Kingdom, G. B. Pant University of Agriculture and Technology, India, and Himalayan Farmlands Initiative, a local NGO.
+We initiated and have now completed a two-year project in north India in partnership with the School of Agriculture, Policy, and Development (SAPD) University of Reading, United Kingdom, G. B. Pant University of Agriculture and Technology, India, and Himalayan Farmlands Initiative, a local NGO.

-We are collaborating with the award-winning city of Curridabat to establish it as a World Bee City©.
+We are collaborating with experts from award-winning city of Curridabat to establish World Bee City©.
 Curridabat will become an important node in the World Hive Network©, a worldwide knowledge-sharing bee database connecting people to the global movement to protect pollinators.

 Chelsea Physic Garden was founded in 1673 by the Worshipful Society of Apothecaries for its apprentices to study the medicinal qualities of plants.
 The Apiary at Chelsea Physic Garden is owned and managed by beekeeper Peter James and is a member of the World Hive Network©.